 Designate Your Information Security Coordinator

-Conduct Your Initial Risk Assessment
+Conduct a Risk Assessment

-Schedule Your Annual Review
+Train Staff and Schedule Annual Review

-Common WISP Mistakes Accounting Firms Make — and How to Avoid Them
+Common WISP Mistakes Accounting Firms Make, and How to Avoid Them

 After working with hundreds of tax practices, the security team at Bellator Cyber Guard has identified a consistent set of WISP failures that leave firms exposed even when they believe they are compliant.
-Avoid these mistakes when building or updating your plan.

 Treating the WISP as a One-Time Filing Exercise

 The most common failure mode is creating a WISP during a compliance push, filing it away, and never updating it.
 The FTC Safeguards Rule requires annual review, and the IRS expects your WISP to reflect current operations.
-If you onboarded a cloud document portal last year and your WISP still references only a local server, you have a documented compliance gap — one that regulators will find after a breach.
+If you onboarded a cloud document portal last year and your WISP still references only a local server, you have a documented compliance gap, one that regulators will find after a breach.

 Omitting Vendor Oversight Requirements